Study of noise in virtual distillation circuits for quantum error mitigation: Numerical Results

 The MaxCut problem is defined by a graph $G=(V,E)$, where $V$ is the set of vertices and $E$ is the set of edges.
 The objective of MaxCut is to partition the set of vertices into two subsets, such that the number of edges from one partition to the other is maximum.
 The problem can be reformulated as finding the ground state of a Hamiltonian

 where $Z_i$ and $Z_j$ are Pauli $Z$ matrices.

-We simulate both QAOA and the virtual distillation circuits in the presence of either single-qubit depolarizing or dephasing errors.
-Moreover, in order to also make a comparison that is independent of the state input to the two noisy virtual distillation circuits, we use the same 30 graphs to create a mixed state involving the state corresponding to the maximum cut and a thermal state for each graph.
-The mixed state is then used as input to the virtual distillation circuit, and we benchmark its performance in the presence of either single-qubit depolarizing or dephasing errors.
+We simulate both QAOA and the virtual distillation circuits in the presence of either single-qubit depolarizing, dephasing or amplitude damping errors.
+Moreover, in order to also make a comparison that is independent of the state input to the three noisy virtual distillation circuits, we use the same 30 graphs to create a mixed state involving the state corresponding to the maximum cut and a thermal state for each graph.
+The mixed state is then used as input to the virtual distillation circuit, and we benchmark its performance in the presence of either single-qubit depolarizing, dephasing or amplitude damping errors.
+Regarding the complexity of our simulation, it should be noted that simulating the virtual distillation circuit for the two copy 6-qubit systems translates into a $2^{13}\times 2^{13}$ density matrix simulation, which is equivalent to a $26$ qubit pure state simulation.